2sync

 4. Fill in your first week.
 Add your recurring tasks, appointments, and goals.
 Start with the current week so you see immediate value before building the habit.

 5. Review and adjust weekly.
 At the end of each week, check what you finished, move unfinished tasks forward, and set up the next week.
-Only 18% of people maintain a dedicated time management system (Acuity Training, 2024), so building this weekly review habit puts you ahead of most.
+Only 18% of people have a dedicated time management system (Acuity Training, 2024), so building this weekly review habit puts you ahead of most.

 How to sync your weekly schedule with Google Calendar